-- Increase the level of knowledge for how to design, develop, deploy, and use of usable and accessible elections systems. - Promote consistent levels of usability and accessibility across technology in all parts of the elections process. - Make systems more usable for everyone in the elections process, including voters, poll workers, elections staff, and third-parties such as election interest and advocacy groups or technology developers. - Shift from single focus on standards and certification to identifying the appropriate guidance, including guidelines for best practices, procedural support, training.
+- Increase the level of knowledge about how to create election systems with good usability and accessibility. - Promote consistent levels of usability and accessibility across all parts of the elections process. - Make systems more usable for everyone in the elections process, including voters, poll workers, elections staff, and advocacy or support workers. - identify the appropriate guidance-including guidelines for best practices, procedural support, and training-rather than a single focus on standards and certification.